R0rt1z2/GrindrPlus/README.md

 Each installation method is completely different and comes with its own challenges, so make sure to read the guide carefully and thoroughly.
 Open the dropdown for the method you plan to use to continue with the installation.

 <details closed>
-  <summary>LSPatch</summary>
+  <summary>No root</summary>

   **Prerequisites:**
   - No Grindr installed on device

   **Process:**
   1. Download & Install the GrindrPlus module APK (check the [downloads](https://github.com/R0rt1z2/GrindrPlus?tab=readme-ov-file#downloads) section of this `README`).
+  2. If the Grindr app is installed, uninstall it. **Make sure it's also gone from Secure Folder, Second Space or Private Space**.
-  2. Open the new "Grindr Plus" app and click on the "Install" button (bottom left).
+  3. Open the new "Grindr Plus" app and click on the "Install" button (bottom left).
-  3. Wait for the versions to load (if loading seems stuck, force close app & retry).
+  4. Wait for the versions to load (if loading seems stuck, force close app & retry).
-  4. Select your preferred version (We recomment using latest).
+  5. Select your preferred version (we recommend using latest).
-  5. Click on the "Install" button.
+  6. Click on the "Install" button.
-  6. Wait for the installation to complete.
+  7. Wait for the installation to complete.
 Duration will depend on connection speed and phone's specs.
-  7. When prompted, install the newly generated Grindr app.
+  8. When prompted, install the newly generated Grindr app.
-  8. The app WILL CRASH the first time you open it.
+  9. The app might crash multiple times during the first launches.
+This is normal, just keep relaunching it.
-  9. If the installation fails, <b>retry it</b> multiple times before asking for support.
+  10. If the installation fails, <b>retry it</b> multiple times before asking for support.

   </details>
  </details>

 <details closed>
-  <summary>LSPosed</summary>
+  <summary>Root (LSPosed)</summary>

-  > If you're using the official LSPosed, the mod might not work. **It is highly recommended to switch to [JingMatrix's fork of LSPosed](https://github.com/R0rt1z2/LSMirror/raw/refs/heads/main/LSPosed-v1.10.1-7167-zygisk-release.zip)!**
+  > **Make sure you're using [JingMatrix's fork of LSPosed](https://github.com/R0rt1z2/LSMirror/raw/refs/heads/main/LSPosed-v1.10.1-7167-zygisk-release.zip)!**

   **Requirements:**
   - Rooted using `Magisk` or `KernelSU`